 The average flow on the Colorado River has declined 20% since 2000.

-It's been running low tide at se.
+It's been running low tide at seven grand.

 High tide at ten.